According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Leaders and managers are different.
 While managers delegate responsibility, hire staff, and organize the company, leaders provide direction for staff by sharing the vision, communicating the strategy, and inspiring the team to achieve their goals.

 Leaders are more flexible and willing to follow their own instincts, while managers stick to the current policies and procedures.

 Why do we need leaders?

 Leaders provide a purpose.
 They are an integral part of inspiring people and communicating vision.
-They empower people to feel part of something bigger, and gives a feeling of belonging to their following.
+They empower people to feel part of something bigger and give them a feeling of belonging to their following.

 They also lead people to achieve common or personal goals.